nimishamw/diem/developers.diem.com/docs/transactions/basics-life-of-txn.md

 For the purpose of this doc, we will assume that:

-* Alice and Bob are two users who each have an <Glossary>account</Glossary> on the Diem Blockchain.
+* Alice and Bob are two users who each have an [account](../reference/glossary#account) on the Diem Blockchain.
 * Alice's account has 110 Diem Coins.
 * Alice is sending 10 Diem Coins to Bob.
-* The current <Glossary>sequence number</Glossary> of Alice's account is 5 (which indicates that 5 transactions have already been sent from Alice's account).
+* The current [sequence number](../reference/glossary#sequence-number) of Alice's account is 5 (which indicates that 5 transactions have already been sent from Alice's account).
 * There are a total of 100 validator nodes &mdash; V<sub>1</sub> to V<sub>100</sub> on the network.
 * A Diem client submits Alice's transaction to JSON-RPC service on a Diem FullNode.
 The FullNode forwards this transaction to a validator FullNode which in turn forwards it to validator V<sub>1</sub>.
 * Validator V<sub>1</sub> is a proposer/leader for the current round.